GEOARCHAEOLOGICAL X-RAY FLUORESCENCE LABORATORY DESCRIPTION, OUTLINE AND FEE SCHEDULE

 Payments: Check, direct deposit or credit card accepted for payment, however there is a 3.51% surcharge for credit card payments.

-NOTE TO NEW MEXICO CLIENTS: All invoices will include the Albuquerque gross receipts tax of 6.3125% I am required to collect for the County of Bernalillo unless the client has an NTTC (as of March 2023).
+NOTE TO NEW MEXICO CLIENTS: All invoices will include the Albuquerque gross receipts tax (GRT) for the GRT at your location that I am required to collect for the State of New Mexico unless the client has an NTTC.

 Let me see the Sample Submission Form!